liranfar/flask-react-on-heroku/README.md

 # flask and react deployed on heroku
-a very simple flask app integrated with React on REST, deployed on heroku.
+a onepage react app served by flask & sqlite/postgres db, deployed easily on heroku.

 # Usage